Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Yes, your itinerary can include activities that offer additional opportunities for the community to engage with the artists or the art.
 As the main focus of this fund is exhibitions, additional activities should be scheduled in an efficient way within the itinerary.

 Both buying and hiring equipment for the presentation of an exhibition are eligible.
-Applicants are encouraged to choose the most cost effective option and articulate a compelling reason within the application.
+Applicants are encouraged to choose the most cost-effective option and articulate a compelling reason within the application.

 Contemporary Music Touring Program

-Up to $50,000 to support national tours by musicians performing original contemporary music.
+This program provides up to $50,000 to support national tours by musicians performing original contemporary music.

 About the program